 The title tag for that bra product page should be something like

-Montiel Teardrop Bra – Montiel Actvewear
+Montiel Teardrop Bra – Montiel Activewear

 or even better

-Teardrop Bra by Montiel Actvewear
+Teardrop Bra by Montiel Activewear

 I like the latter because it means we don’t use the brand name twice in the title tag.